CleanroomMC/cleanroom-website/docs/groovy-script/mods/calculator/analysing_chamber.md

     slot(int)
     ```

 - `int`.
 Specific number to be rolled to gain the output.
-Duplicate numbers are *not* validated, and will not be output..
+Duplicate numbers are *not* validated, and will not be output.
 Requires greater than or equal to 1 and less than or equal to 20000.
 (Default `0`).

     ```groovy:no-line-numbers
     location(int)